xmake-io/xmake-docs/guide/build_policies.md

+# Build policies

 Xmake has many default behaviors, such as: automatic detection and mapping of flags, cross-target parallel construction, etc. Although it provides a certain amount of intelligent processing, it is difficult to adjust and may not meet all users' habits and needs.

 Therefore, starting with v2.3.4, xmake provides modified settings for the default build strategy, which is open to users to a certain degree of configurability.
 It is mainly configured through the [set_policy](https://xmake.io/#/manual/project_target?id=targetset_policy) interface.

 The usage is as follows: